Does Time Exist?

-Is time merely an idea, an apparent function of relativity?
+In today’s article I’m asking the question; Is it true that time does not exist?
+Is time merely an idea, an apparent function of relative experience, an arbitrary measurement taken between two points of reference or relationship between two bodies?
 Does Time Exist only in our minds, or is it something real, that we should spend carefully?

 Time is sold to us as a precious commodity, something real and tangible.
-We’ve been raised with this idea that we live along some invisible line from birth to death and that it holds some kind of invaluable currency that we must spend wisely.
+Society has taught us the idea that we live along some invisible line from birth to death and that it holds some invaluable currency that we must spend wisely.

 I think it’s a dumb idea and it doesn’t fit for me.
-It’s like a square peg round hole kinda thing.
-For me it’s merely a concept, one that has been afforded far too much relevance in modern life.
+It’s like a square peg round hole kind of thing.
+For me, it’s merely a concept, one that has been afforded far too much relevance in modern life.

-Time seems more like a tool to me, one that we should use to get things done in the relative world, and put back on the shelf when we’re done with it.
+Time seems more like a tool to me, one that we should use to get things done in the relative world and be willing to put back on the shelf when we’re finished with it.

 Like a ruler or other measuring device, the clock and calendar are tools to gauge our position relative to other things and each other.

 We see the effects of something we have labelled “time” and state with assurance that it’s real.
-However, I’ve explored this at length and I’m left in no doubt about its unreality.
+However, I’ve explored this at length, and I’m in no doubt about its unreality.

 Quantum Theory and non-locality goes something like this (in simple terms); Take two particles, A and B (photons or electrons for example).
 Pair them, then separate them, and put them on either side of the planet.
 Stimulate particle A, and particle B will react without any perceivable time delay.

-In other words both particles act at the same moment in time regardless of distance.
-This is remarkable right, how can this be?
-We need to have a physical connection, we need to observe some kind of interconnecting frequency waveform or something!
-This also means we’ve got an interaction between particles happening way beyond the speed of light, right?
+In other words, both particles act at the same moment in time regardless of distance.
+A remarkable discovery, right?
+How can this be?
+We need to have a physical connection; we need to observe some interconnecting frequency waveform or something!
+It also means we’ve got an interaction between particles happening way beyond the speed of light

 Well, not really.

-Quantum studies are showing science, at the fundamental level, that our concept of time as thought of as a linear passage of events is totally wide of the mark, and in fact there is no mark.
+Quantum studies are showing us, at the fundamental level, that our concept of time as we think of it of as a linear passage of events is wide of the mark, and in fact, there is no mark.

-What’s actually happening when we denote a point in space is we are collapsing a fluctuating field of vibration into matter.
+What’s happening when we denote a point in space is we are collapsing a fluctuating field of vibration into solid form.

 Take any point of reference in the universe, it can be a particle of matter or whatever, it doesn’t much matter (lol).
 The further you zoom in on the point the fuzzier it gets, the less defined it becomes and the less it seems to make sense, at least from a physical standpoint.